-- o Plan to arrive at 1:45pm to pick up your camper and follow staff instruction on parking. - o Make your way to the Vesper Dell down by the water, where you will meet your camper. - Have identification with you to verify that you are one of the approved persons who has permission to pick up your camper. - O Sign your camper out with his or her counselor after the closing ceremony. - Retrieve any medication turned in during check-in from the healthcare staff.

-- o Check the lost and found for any misplaced items (in front of the Camp Store). - o Retrieve your child's luggage from their cabin.
-Be sure you have everything you came with. - Listen with interest and ask lots of questions on the way home and afterwards about your camper's experience.
+- o Plan to arrive at 1:45pm to pick up your camper and park your car behind the Dining Hall - o Make your way to the Vesper Dell down by the water, where you will meet your camper. - o Have identification with you to verify that you are one of the approved persons who has permission to pick up your camper. - o Sign your camper out with his or her counselor after the closing ceremony. - o Retrieve any medication turned in during check-in from the healthcare staff. - o Check the lost and found for any misplaced items (in front of the Camp Store). - o Retrieve your child's luggage from their cabin.
+Be sure you have everything you came with. - o Listen with interest and ask lots of questions on the way home and afterwards about your camper's experience.